Branch By Abstraction

 • Introducing Abstraction helps increase understanding/modeling of piece - which is useful in itself.

-A buddy last week was telling me of 21 significant branches who's merge order was uncertain in his nameless client.
-Sucks.
-He smiled wryly when I guessed Clearcase as their SCM choice.
-Clearcase whether in dynamic, static or UCM modes has no place in Agile development efforts.
-It is a self fulling prophesy that requires dozens of administrators a few black-belt merge-meisters and multiple branches and causes long development cycles, waterfall thinking and high staff turnover.
-The only thing worse that it is PVCS (who owns it now?).
-Anyone wanting a good tool for Agile development should be looking at Perforce (still my favorite cos Intellij works very well with it) or Subversion.
-Subversion will overtake Perforce one year soon I guess.
+A buddy last week was telling me of 21 significant branches, and the merge order for which being uncertain in his nameless client.
+That sucks.
+He smiled, wryly, when I guessed ClearCase as their SCM choice.
+ClearCase whether in dynamic, static or UCM modes has no place in Agile development efforts.
+It is a self fulfilling prophesy that requires dozens of administrators a few black-belt merge-meisters and multiple branches and causes long development cycles, waterfall thinking and high staff turnover.
+The only thing worse than it is PVCS (who owns it now?).
+Anyone wanting a good SCM tool for Agile development should be looking at Perforce (a favorite of mine because Intellij works very well with it) or Subversion.
+Subversion will overtake Perforce one year soon I guess [note: Early 2007 comment].

 When do you branch then?